mnot/I-D/draft-nottnick-ietf-decisions.md

 If support is indicated for a proposal but there are objections, those objections need to be handled according to {{handling}}.
 These two evaluations are iterative, not sequential.
 Addressing an objection often alters the proposal, which then needs to be re-checked for support; a revised proposal may attract fresh objections.
 The consensus caller repeats both assessments until the proposal has substantial support with all objections handled.

-When determining support for a proposal, a consensus caller MAY give weight to interest by implementers or potential implementers, or lack thereof.
+When determining support for a technical proposal, a consensus caller MAY give weight to interest by implementers or potential implementers, or lack thereof.

 Authority is also bounded by decisions already settled at a broader level.
 The IETF reaches consensus on matters that apply across its work — architectural principles, and positions such as the treatment of pervasive monitoring as an attack {{?BCP188}}.
-Where such a decision applies, a g cannot set it aside by reaching its own local consensus; the broader decision is not within the group's authority to overturn.
+Where such a decision applies, a group cannot set it aside by reaching its own local consensus; the broader decision is not within the group's authority to overturn.
 A group may apply a settled principle to its particular circumstances, and may surface genuinely new information that bears on it (which is grounds to revisit the broader decision through the appropriate body, not to depart from it locally).
 But local consensus does not override wider consensus.

 ## Handling Objections {#handling}

-Objections to a proposal that otherwise are first considered by the consensus caller.
+Objections to a proposal are first considered by the consensus caller.
 Trivial and off-topic objections can be discarded outright.
 Objections that have already been handled can be satisfied by a reference to the previously handled objection, so long as they are comparable.

 Substantial and new objections need to be understood fully by the group.
 This puts a burden on the party making the objection to explain its nature and relevance, and on the group to appreciate and consider it.
 Successful objection handling is characterised by dialogue and introspection by all parties, with the goal of achieving a consensus that produces the best outcome for the Internet's users.